simform-solutions/react-test/README.md

 ## Start Instructions client:
 cd product-admin-panel && npm start

-## Forked from my own github repository.
+## Forked from my own GitHub repository.
  https://github.com/vipinyadav610/webpack4-react-setup

 ## How Program Works :
 ## Frontend :
 1. I added product list table view in product admin panel and added admin panel layout with sidebar and header.
-Created some custom components to demonstrate react.js skill set.(I am aware that design wasn't important for you, by mistake spent some more time on design side.)
+Created some custom components to demonstrate react.js skill set.
+(I am aware that design wasn't important for you, by mistake spent some more time on the design side.)

-2. Used react.js, Redux, React-router, error-boundries, appolo client, EsLint in front end application.
+2. Used react.js, Redux, React-router, error-boundaries, apollo client, EsLint in frontend application.

-3. I was supposed to build react.js front end application with graph QL endpoints but couldn't get time to do that due to 4 hrs limit.
+3. I was supposed to build react.js frontend application with graph QL endpoints but couldn't get time to do that due to 4 hrs limit.

 4. Added some HOCs like asyncRender, privatRoute , presenter with redux